New features

 In this release, Delphix continues to improve the experience of creating and using new extended algorithms.
 These algorithms may include configuration information stored in JSON format.
 The configurations are now editable via the UI.
 For more information, see General UI for Extended Algorithms.

 The Virtualization and Masking engine APIs are now accessible via OAuth2 tokens that improve Delphix's security offerings.
-For more information, see Configuring OAuth2 Authentication for API Access.
+For more information, see Users and roles.

 In this release, Delphix has re-implemented the Oracle database masking options of Disable Constraints, Drop Indexes, and Disable Triggers as job tasks, using the Driver Support Plugin Framework, improving both functionality and performance.
 These optimizations apply to masking, reidentification, and tokenization jobs where these tasks are enabled.